 For years, I didn’t take care of myself.
 I was so busy pouring into my family, my home, and my business, that I didn’t leave any time free for things that refreshed me.
 I even skipped out on dentist and doctor appointments, reasoning I didn’t have time for those.

 But, all of these things seriously took a toll on me.
 I wound up with tons of dental problems that started causing pain.
 I was worn out.
 And I was burned out.
-I had nothing left to give, and my attitude took a sharp nose dive.
+I had nothing to give, and my attitude took a sharp nose dive.

 It was awful.

-And I knew somethings had to shift.
+And I knew something had to shift.

-But, I was still a busy homeschooling mom with a business.
+But I was still a busy homeschooling mom with a business.
 I didn’t have a ton of time to take care of myself.

 So I started small.
 And these things made a huge difference.
 I feel so much better now, and am ready to tackle the problems life throws at me.
 I’m not already stretched to my limit, so when something happens, I have the bandwidth to deal with it.